weisjohn/tessel-apple-remote/README.md

 });
 ```

 To test this, you can either use two remotes, or you can first press a button on the remote, notice the `id` event fires, then change your remote's ID by pressing and holding the menu + center buttons for about 10 seconds.
-After changing your ID you will not see any event handlers fire for the old ID.
+Once your remote's ID is changed, you should see another `id` event emitted on the next button press.

 ##### `data`